malin84/transportation_networks_of_china/sample_codes/README.md

  ## Fast Marching
 In the file `compute_dist_fmm_2.m`, to implement the fast marching algorithm, we used the [Accurate Fast Marching](https://www.mathworks.com/matlabcentral/fileexchange/24531-accurate-fast-marching) package from the MATLAB File Exchange.
 Please refer to the help file there for instructions on how to install the package.
 From our experience, compiling the c-code with `mex` significantly improves performance.
 It takes around 120 seconds on a single core to compute the distance to all pixels on the map.

+## Tips on Improving Performance

+FMM is computationally heavy to implement.
+Here are some tips on improving the performance of the codes.

+1. **Reduce the number of unique origins**.
+Accurate Fast Marching automatically computes distances to all pixels on a map, conditional on an **origin**.